christoph-weiser/spatk/README.md

 Tools for handling and analyzing Spice netlists

-* Provides an easy interface to netlist manipulation.
+* Provides an easy interface for netlist manipulation.
 * Uses Python standard library only.
 * Easy to extend.